Rudreswar Temple

 The Rudreswar Temple or Devaloya is a temple dedicated to Lord Shiva in the village of Rudreswar, under Sila Sindhurighopa Mouza (revenue circle), on northern bank of the river Brahmaputra, in North Guwahati.
 Built in 1749 CE by Ahom king Pramatta Singha, in memory of his father Swargadeo Rudra Singha, the temple is a fine example of a mixed style of Ahom-Mughal architecture.

 History

-In the latter part of his reign, Swargadeo Rudra Singha announced his desire to expand Assam westward as far as the river Karatoya in present-day West Bengal and Bangladesh, which was considered the frontier of the ancient Kamarupa kingdom.
-Some sources also indicate that his ambition was to include a portion of the sacred Ganga river within his domain.
-Since Bengal was under the rule of the Mughals, he began to prepare for a massive military expedition against the Mughal Empire.
-An army of approximately 400,000 soldiers gathered in Guwahati, in which various tribes from the hills and plains came together, including the king of Cachar and the king of Jaintia from present day Meghalaya.
-His efforts were in vain.
-Before his preparations were completed he was seized with a mortal illness and died in August 1714 in his camp at Guwahati.
-His body was taken to Charaideo, in present-day Sivasagar District, for burial as per ancient Tai-Ahom custom.
-According to some sources, Rudra Singha was cremated according to Hindu customs in North Guwahati, while some denote only one of his small fingers was burnt in this way.
-His second son, Pramatta Singha, after ascending to the throne, decided to construct in Guwahati a temple to Lord Shiva in memory of his father.
+King Rudra Singha son, Pramatta Singha, after ascending to the throne, decided to construct in Guwahati a temple to Lord Shiva in memory of his father.
 The site of his father's death was selected for the construction of the temple.

 The temple was completed in 1749.
 After the completion of the temple, Pramatta Singha established a Shiva Linga in the temple and named it Rudreswar Shiva Linga, after his father Swargadeo Rudra Singha.
 The temple was named Rudreswar Devalaya and hence the village on which the temple was constructed is also known as Rudreswar.
 The king made arrangements for priests and people to maintain the temple and a donated large area of land in the name of the temple.